NCPP/ocgis/doc/api.rst

 regrid_options
 ~~~~~~~~~~~~~~

 A dictionary with regridding options.
-Please see the documentation for :meth:`~ocgis.regrid.base.iter_regridded_fields`.
+Please see the documentation for :func:`~ocgis.regrid.base.iter_regridded_fields`.
 Dictionary elements of ``regrid_options`` correspond to the keyword arguments of this function.

 >>> regrid_options = {'with_value': True}